-IS - We must keep in mind the core difference between a standard and a methodology.
-EVS-BV as a set of standards should reflect best practices that have been tested and implemented in the industry and represent a measure of performance and quality.
-Since qualified business valuers must be persons with appropriate education and practice, it makes no sense to describe in the standards the basics of business valuation methodology that they already know.
-By delving deep into methodology we risk turning EVS-BV into a kind of textbook on business valuation.
-To my mind the current setup - the mandatory standards section and guidance notes, which are partly devoted to methodological issues specific to the implementation of the standards - should be maintained without a separate methodology section.
+IS - We must keep in mind the core difference between a standard IS - Valuation of start-up businesses, as start-ups are key to and a methodology.
+EVS-BV as a set of standards should reflect Europe's future economy and society.
+They're a very special best practices that have been tested and implemented in the valuation challenge, because start-ups typically have negative industry and represent a measure of performance and quality. cash flows, limited or no historical financial data, and sometimes Since qualified business valuers must be persons with approprilack valuable tangible assets.
+Those factors reduce the useate education and practice, it makes no sense to describe in the fulness of traditional valuation approaches because start-ups standards the basics of business valuation methodology that cannot provide the financial performance indicators on which they already know.
+By delving deep into methodology we risk the value estimates of those approaches are based.
+That's why turning EVS-BV into a kind of textbook on business valuation.
+To specific methods for evaluating start-ups, based more on qualmy mind the current setup - the mandatory standards section itative than quantitative criteria, are used and they should be and guidance notes, which are partly devoted to methodological described and explained in EVS-BV.

+issues specific to the implementation of the standards - should be maintained without a separate methodology section.